LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 Please refer to the appendix at the end of this tutorial.

-We highlight codes that are different from `rosetta`, and we will focus more on them later.
+We highlight codes that are different from `Rosetta`, and we will focus more on them later.

 ```py
 # real data